chaoyufeng93/CCT-Compact-Convlutional-Transformer/Result on CIFAR 10/result_2/setting&result.md

 epoch: 200

-LR: 10 steps warm up and then used the Cosine Annealing (2e-5, 5e-4, 2e-5) and the Optimizer is AdamW
+LR: 10 steps warm up and then used the Cosine Annealing (2e-5, 5e-4, 2e-5) and the Optimizer is AdamW.
+And I also applied label smoothing: p = 0.1

 test acc: 87.08%